aws-samples/aws2tf/README.md

 ### Adding (merging) resources:

-Now you can add whatever resoiurces you want by using the -m (merge) flag:
+Now you can add whatever resources you want by using the -m (merge) flag:

 To add all ECS resources: